 Internship Registration: During internship, students must register for at least one dissertation credit (PSYC 999) per semester.
-If the student does not have a total of 12 credits of PSYC 998 and PSYC 999, then he/she will also need a Special Registration credit, ZREG 80.
-If the dissertation is completed, students must register for 1 credit of PSYC 999 per semester to maintain enrollment in the university.
+If the student does not have 12 credits total of PSYC 998 and PSYC 999, then he/she will also need a Special Registration credit, ZREG 80.

 Contact the Graduate Programs Assistant, Darby Wiggins (dwiggin3@gmu.edu), for more information about registration.